Pinecone

 print(combined_results.usage)

-The Delete operation deletes vectors from the index, from a single namespace.
+Delete vectors from the index, from a single namespace.

 Note: For any delete call, if namespace is not specified, the default namespace "" is used.
 Since the delete operation does not error when ids are not present, this means you may not receive an error if you delete from the wrong namespace.

-Delete can occur in the following mutual exclusive ways:
+Delete can occur in the following mutually exclusive ways:

 1. Delete by ids from a single namespace